JatiNKumaR14/StarGAN-VC-Mode-Transformation/README.md

 ### Download dataset

 The dataset is present [here](https://drive.google.com/drive/folders/1DI22XoZNRS4p4ek2r-Jv1Lep8byko2uy?usp=share_link).
+The dataset is in Bengali language and it contains 160 utterences for each mode in the training set, while 30 in the test set.
+Each wav file is about 5 seconds and it contains non parallel utterances.

 1. **training set:** In the paper, **three modes** were selected from `the dataset`.
 So we created the corresponding folder(eg. conv(Conversation), lec (Lecture), read (Read/Extempore) ) to `./data/speakers`, each containing 160 audio samples.
 2. **testing set:** In the paper,  **three modes** were selected from `the dataset`.
 So we created the corresponding folder(eg. conv(Conversation), lec (Lecture), read (Read/Extempore) ) to `./data/speakers_test`.